Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Intestinal absorption.
 Organic forms of selenium (selenomethionine, selenocysteine) are absorbed more efficiently than inorganic forms (selenite, selenate).
 Chronic digestive conditions can reduce absorption and contribute to a low status.

 Age.
 Selenium status tends to decline with age, linked to reduced dietary intake and lower absorption efficiency.
-Cohort studies observe lower concentrations in individuals over 65.
+Cohort studies observe lower concentrations at advanced ages.

 Supplementation.
-L-selenomethionine is the best-documented form for bioavailability.
+L-selenomethionine is the organic form chosen by Singular.
 It uses the same intestinal transporters as methionine, an essential amino acid.
 Dosing must remain calibrated: excess selenium can produce effects opposite to those intended.

 Nutritional interactions.
-Selenium works synergistically with vitamin E to protect lipid membranes.
 Zinc and copper participate in the same antioxidant defence network via superoxide dismutase.
 An imbalance in any of these trace elements can alter the overall efficiency of the system.

 In the Singular Formula

-Selenium is one of the markers whose erythrocyte level directly shapes the composition of the Singular formula.
-The formulation engine adjusts the selenium bioactive (L-selenomethionine) based on measured status, following a progressive calibration logic.
+Selenium is one of the markers whose serum level directly shapes the composition of the Singular formula.
+The formulation engine adjusts the selenium bioactive (L-selenomethionine) based on measured status.

-When erythrocyte selenium falls within the low or very low ranges, the formula includes a reinforced dosage.
+When serum selenium falls within the low or very low ranges, the formula includes a reinforced dosage.
 The goal is to support a return toward a status compatible with optimal selenoprotein function.
-Targeted dietary guidance accompanies this adjustment to strengthen intake through food.
+This adjustment requires hs-CRP to be no more than elevated: a very high hs-CRP suspends it, serum selenium becoming difficult to interpret.
+Targeted dietary guidance accompanies this adjustment to frame intake through food.

 Zinc and copper, also measured by Singular, participate in the same antioxidant defence network.
-The formulation engine cross-references these data points to ensure protocol coherence.
+Each of these markers opens its own rules.
+The selenium adjustment depends on its serum status and on hs-CRP.

 Linked Bioactives